 All financial and administrative policies involving community members across campus are within the scope of this policy.
 If there is variance between departmental expectations and the common approach described through college policy, the college will look to the campus community to support the spirit and the objectives of college policy.

-Authorities delegated and retained/administrative responsibility
+Authorities delegated and retained/administrative responsibility back to top

 The president of the college delegates administration of the college’s policy on outside employment (definition below) to the director of human resources.

 Employees of the college may accept employment outside the college as long as it does not interfere with their normal work schedule or work responsibilities, affect their work performance, reflect adversely on the college, or represent a conflict of interest.
 Staff is required to submit a written request to their supervisor before beginning any outside employment, receive written permission to engage in the outside employment, and then provide an annual report to their supervisor of the scope and nature of the outside employment.
 Any potential conflict of interest that is created by the outside employment should be submitted to the appropriate persons as set forth in the college’s Code of Ethical Conduct and Conflict of Interest Policy.

 In addition to the notice and permission requirements set forth above, cabinet members shall also be required to discuss any outside employment with the president on an annual basis to ensure there is no ongoing conflict of interest, adverse reflection on the college, or substantial impact on their service to the college.
 Cabinet members must obtain written approval from the president at the beginning of each fiscal year for any outside employment and maintain a thorough record of the services and dates regarding performance of the outside employment.
 Outside employment by cabinet members is limited to 10 days per calendar year unless otherwise approved by the president.
 Any potential conflict of interest created by the outside employment should be submitted to appropriate persons as set forth in the college’s Code of Ethical Conduct and Conflict of Interest Policy.